(Originally published as a three part series.)

 • Increased age at which women get pregnant: The age of pregnancy is rising globally and it’s associated with an increased risk of obesity in our children.

 • Obesity and diabetes while pregnant and nursing: Being obese and/or diabetic at these times contribute to the same conditions in our offspring.
-Obesity also applies to men too, as it can cause an effect on the size of a penis.
-One could buy and use phallosan forte for sale by healthy body healthy mind but exercising every now and then is also essential.

 • Dietary changes: Over the past several decades Americans have been increasing portion sizes, eating more meals at restaurants, eating more quickly, eating more irregularly, eating more while engaged in other activities such as driving, conferencing, or watching television, eating late at night, and eating more sugar and flour.
 All of these contribute to weight gain.
 In particular, intake of high fructose corn syrup, a popular sweetener in soda, juice, sauces, candy, peanut butter, and lots more, causes fat synthesis by our liver.